anilburakbilsel/Simple_DNS_BFS/README.md

 Trees are very useful for exposing the recursive structure of natural language and computer programs.

-(in some cases, it is useful to have trees in which nodes can refer their parents - maybe you can think of it as a doubly-linked list.)
+(Please keep in mind that in some cases, it is useful to have trees in which nodes can refer their parents - maybe you can think of it as a doubly-linked list)